vibhormalik97/A.I.-CLOUD-4/README.md

 To successfully run the file:

-Add the downloaded embeddings to AI_Cloud4/glove.twitter.27B.25d.txt OR Edit the training_config.json to point it to the location of the embedding dictionary
+Add the downloaded embeddings to AI_Cloud4/glove.twitter.27B.25d.txt

 Use the following command on terminal to run sentiment_training.py